-- 40. The rate period for each proposed DSM/EE Rider will be the next upcoming calendar year at the time of the filing of DEP's annual DSM/EE rider application.
-The test period used in the development of the DSM/EE EMF Rider will be the most recently concluded calendar year at the time of filing of the application. - 41.
-For purposes of measuring the cost-effectiveness of Programs and for calculation of the PPI and PRI, a Vintage Year will be equivalent to a calendar year. - 42.
-The annual filing date of DEP's DSM/EE rider application, supporting testimony, and exhibits will be no later than 98 days prior to the hearing date prescribed by Commission Rule (currently the first Tuesday of June of each calendar year).
-Should the Company become aware prior to filing of a determined or possible change in the hearing date, the Company shall strive to file its application and associated documents no later than 98 days prior to the changed hearing date. - 43.
-DEP shall not request that the annual hearing to consider the proposed DSM/EE and DSM/EE EMF riders be held sooner than 98 days after the filing date of the Company's application, supporting testimony, and Exhibits. - 44.
+- 37. Beginning in DEP's 2015 DSM/EE rider proceeding, the 40.
+The \\\\\rate period for theeach proposed DSM/EE Rider will be the next upcoming calendar year (i.e., for that proceeding, the period January 1, 2016 through December 31, 2016) (if necessary, the rate period may be expanded to include the monthat the time of December 2014).
+Also beginning inthe filing of DEP's 2015annual DSM/EE rider proceeding, theapplication.
+The test period used in the development of the DSM/EE EMF Rider will be the most recently concluded calendar year (i.e., in that proceeding, January 1 through December 31, 2014, adjusted to ensure no double recovery of 2014 DSM/EE Program Costs).at the time of filing of the application. - 3841.
+For purposes of measuring the cost-effectiveness of Programs and for calculation of the PPIand PRI, a Vintage Year will be equivalent to a calendar year.

+39. Beginning with DEP's 2015 DSM/EE rider proceeding, the42.
+The annual filing date of DEP's DSM/EE rider application, supporting testimony, and Exhibitsexhibits will be no later than 98 days prior to the hearing date prescribed by Commission Rule (currently the first Tuesday of June 30 of each calendar year).
+Should the Company become aware prior to filing of a determined or possible change in the hearing date, the Company shall strive to file its application and associated documents no later than 98 days prior to the changed hearing date.

+- 43. DEP shall not request that the annual 40.
+The hearing to consider the proposed DSM/EE and DSM/EE EMF riders proposed by DEP will be held not lesssooner than 9098 days after the filing date of the Company's application, supporting testimony, and Exhibits. - 4144.
 All DSM/EE and DSM/EE EMF riders shall be calculated and charged to customers based on the annual revenue requirements associated with DSM and EE Programs.
-Separate DSM/EE and DSM/EE EMF riders shall be calculated for the Residential customer class, the Non-Residential customer classes, and the Lighting class. - 45.
+Separate DSM/EE and DSM/EE EMF riders shall be calculated for the Residential customer class, the Non-Residential customer classes, and the Lighting class. - 4245.
 One integrated (prospective) DSM/EE rider and one integrated DSM/EE EMF rider shall be calculated for the Residential class and the Residential portion of the Lighting class, respectively, to be effective each rate period.
-The integrated Residential and Lighting class DSM/EE EMF riders shall include all true-ups for each Vintage Year appropriately considered in each proceeding. - 46.
-Separate DSM and EE billing factors will be available to Non-Residential opt-out-eligible customers.
-Additionally, the Non-Residential DSM and EE
+The integrated Residential and Lighting class DSM/EE EMF riders shall include true-ups of estimated DSM/EE costs when actual test period costs become available all true-ups for each Vintage Year appropriately considered in each proceeding.